 - Wash hands before and after using toilet or changing pads

 Go to Hospital… or Not

-If fluid is clear then you have the choice to stay home or contact your medical care provider for options.
-This can be discussed at prenatal appointments ahead of time.
+This should be discussed with your midwife or doctor at prenatal appointments ahead of time in case they have specific instructions for you.
+If fluid is clear then you may have the choice to stay home or contact your medical care provider for options.
 Generally there are 3 things assessed at hospital: